em-cc/em-cc.github.io/faqs.md

 ## Menu Highlights:

-We will have canned pop and candy and other stuff for concessions but no lunch options.
-Feel free to ‘pack in’ whatever you want this year.
-We don’t mind.
-Although we asked our mini donut and Maui Wowi vendors to attend, we predict they will not due to the much lower predicted attendance.
+2022 EMCC concessions are TBD for now.
+As an FYI:

+EMCC concessions in 2019 included pizza for lunch at $3 per slice or two slices for $5.
+* Gluten free pizza will be available.
+* Canned pop is $1 as is candy and other stuff.
+* We’ll also have vendors (setting their own prices) for mini donuts and Maui Wowi drinks including hot and iced coffee.

 * * *